Skip To Main Content

 Sun shines on Schoolhouse during a fall morning

 During their time on campus, we teach kids to step forward with courage, humility, and perseverance so that they can transform their own lives and work for the betterment of humankind.
-Leadership at Holderness is each person’s journey to best serve and empower others
+Leadership at Holderness is each person’s journey to best serve and empower others.

 Student Leadership

 Each spring, in a tradition that dates back more than 70 years, Holderness students elect their school leaders for the following year.
 It’s a unique process without speeches or campaigning, where rising seniors are assessed on the qualities of fairness, initiative, dependability, and empathy.
-Those student leaders then go on to run key aspects of the school as president and vice president, dining hall supervisors, dorm leaders, and Job Program leaders.

 Job Program